microsoft/ignite-learning-paths-training/aiml/aiml20/speaker-notes.md

 And there's a trick we can use, to use those features to classify objects that the original network wasn't even trained on.

-### SLIDE: Transfer Learning customvision.ai (1 - with the hammer)
+### SLIDE: Transfer Learning Training (1 - with the hammer)

-Let's suppose we want a new model to identify hammers and helmets.
+Let's suppose we want a new model to identify hammers and hard hats.
 We can pass an images of a hammer on the left, and collect the features on the right.
 In this case, we get 8 data vectors (one for each feature), and a binary indicator of the object type.
 We can repeat that for several different pictures of a hammer, and collect the data vectors and the binary indicator each time.

-### SLIDE: Transfer Learning customvision.ai (2 - with the hard hat)
+### SLIDE: Transfer Learning Training (2 - with the white hard hat)

 Now let's do the same with pictures of hard hats.
 Again, in each case, we collect 8 data vectors and a binary indicator for each image.

 Put it all together, and what do you have?
-A collection of data vectors, which we could use to predict a binary outcome.
+A collection of data vectors, each with an associated a binary outcome.
 If you've done any data science, you can guess what happens next: we could build a simple predictive model, like a logistic regression or a one-layer neural network, to predict the new object classifications from the features.

+### SLIDE: Transfer Learnng Trained Model

 It turns out, this often works surprisingly well.
-You don't even need a lot of data -- a few dozen images will often do the trick, as long as they're fairly distinct.
+You don't even need a lot of data -- a few dozen images will often do the trick, as long as the categories you want to predict are fairly distinct.
 And you don't need a lot of computing power to predict a hundred or so binary outcomes from a relatively small amount of data.

 Of course, this is a toy example: you will likely want to identify more than two objects, and the underlying neural network will certainly generate many more than 8 features at its second-to-last-layer.
-But the principle remains: you can do this with modest new data and computing power, and it often orks really well.
+But the principle remains: you can do this with modest new data and computing power, and it often works really well.

 ### SLIDE: Microsoft Cognitive Services Custom Vision

 Of course, you don't have to train a transfer learning model by yourself.
-You can use the advanced vision models from Cognitive Services Custom Vision as the base, and provide your own images and classifications to the service called Custom Vision.
+You can use the advanced vision models from Cognitive Services Computer Vision as the base, and provide your own images and classifications to the service called Custom Vision.

 Just like with Computer Vision, you can train transfer learning models